-Of course this feature of the velocity c as a limiting velocity also clearly follows from the equations of the Lorentz transformation, for these became meaningless if we choose values of v greater than c.
+Of course this feature of the velocity c as a limiting velocity also clearly follows from the equations of the Lorentz transformation, for these become meaningless if we choose values of vgreater than c.

-If, on the contrary, we had considered a metre-rod at rest in the x-axis with respect to K, then we should have found that the length of the rod as judged from K1 would have been $\sqrt{1 - v^2/c^2}$;
+If, on the contrary, we had considered a metre-rod at rest in the x-axis with respect to K, then we should have found that the length of the rod as judged from K' would have been $\sqrt{1 - v^2/c^2}$; this is quite in accordance with the principle of relativity which forms the basis of our considerations.

-A Priori it is quite clear that we must be able to learn something about the physical behaviour of measuring-rods and clocks from the equations of transformation, for the magnitudes z, y, x, t, are nothing more nor less than the results of measurements obtainable by means of measuring-rods and clocks.
+A priori it is quite clear that we must be able to learn something about the physical behaviour of measuring-rods and clocks from the equations of transformation, for the magnitudes x, y, z, t, are nothing more nor less than the results of measurements obtainable by means of measuring-rods and clocks.
 If we had based our considerations on the Galileian transformation we should not have obtained a contraction of the rod as a consequence of its motion.

-Let us now consider a seconds-clock which is permanently situated at the origin $(x^1=0)$ of K^1 . $t^1=0$ and $t^1=I$ are two successive ticks of this clock.
-The first and fourth equations of the Lorentz transformation give for these two ticks :
+Let us now consider a seconds-clock which is permanently situated at the origin (x' = 0) of K'. t' = 0 and t' = 1 are two successive ticks of this clock.
+The first and fourth equations of the Lorentz transformation give for these two ticks:

-t = 0
+$$t = 0$$